sauravpriyadarshihjp-cell/JobPortal/README.md

 # JobPortal – Backend Microservices Application

 ## Overview
 JobPortal is a backend-focused, microservices-based application built using Java and Spring Boot.
-The project demonstrates real-world backend engineering concepts such as scalability, clean architecture, asynchronous communication, and system design best practices commonly used in enterprise and fintech systems.
+The project demonstrates real-world backend engineering concepts such as scalability, clean architecture, asynchronous communication, and system design best practices.

 ---